osandadeshan/selenium-java-web-automation-demo/README.md

-# Web Application Automation Using Selenium (Cross Browsers)
+# Web Application Automation Using Selenium & TestNG (Cross Browsers)

 This project serves as a boilerplate for automating web applications across various browsers and environments using TestNG and the Selenium library.